1 in 3 trees

 From fighting development threats and restoring damaged ancient woodland, to acquiring new sites and planting native trees, gifts in wills are essential for our work.

-The following amazing sites, alongside many other special woods across the UK, have been created, safeguarded or restored thanks to those individuals whose love of trees and woods meant they remembered the Trust in their will.
+Many special woods across the UK have been created, safeguarded or restored thanks to individuals who remembered us in their will.
+Here’s a small selection of sites which have benefited.

 Glen Finglas, Scotland

-Glen Finglas lies at the heart of Loch Lomond and at 12,000 acres (4,870 ha), it is a wonderful expanse of ancient woodland, lochs, open heathland and wood-pasture.
+Lying at the heart of Loch Lomond, Glen Finglas is a 12,000-acre (4,870ha) expanse of ancient woodland, lochs, open heathland and wood pasture.

-We are working with The Great Trossachs Forest National Nature Reserve to help restore the landscape and create one of Scotland’s largest broadleaved forests.
-For almost 400 years Glen Finglas was a royal hunting forest and today it is home to some of Scotland’s most iconic wildlife including red deer, golden eagles, red squirrels and black grouse.
-Its dramatic landscape has been immortalised by poetry and paintings from Sir Walter Scott to Sir John Everett Millais.
+We are working with The Great Trossachs Forest National Nature Reserve to restore the landscape and create one of Scotland’s largest broadleaved forests.
+Once a royal hunting forest, today Glen Finglas is home to some of Scotland’s most iconic wildlife including red deer, golden eagles, red squirrels and black grouse.
+Its dramatic landscape has been immortalised by poetry and paintings from Sir Walter Scott and Sir John Everett Millais.

-Three specific gifts kindly left in wills and restricted to our work in Scotland have been critical to our work here.
+Three specific gifts kindly left in wills and restricted to our work in Scotland have been critical to our efforts here.

 Credit: Mark Zytynski / WTML